 Vehicle break-ins are common in this area, especially along Joaquin Miller Road and Skyline Boulevard, so I like to park in the residential neighborhood on Joaquin Miller Court.

 Start on Joaquin Miller Court, just south of the attractive Montclair shopping district.
 The Palos Colorados Trail is one of the park's best; it climbs through a remarkably lush, steep-sided gorge filled with small redwoods.
 Masses of invasive ivy cover the ground and some of the trees and also hang down from the trees.
-The trail gets more scenic as you climb.
+As you climb, the gorge gets deeper, lusher, and more scenic.